 No matter the reason a woman is considering breast augmentation or breast implants, there are facts she should know before having surgery.
 What is the difference between silicone implants versus saline implants?
 What happens if there is a leak?
 What is the recovery time?
 Is scarring an issue?
+Who is the best breast surgeon in Boston?
 We will explain the overall picture and provide you with simple information that may help you with your choice.

 Both types of implants have a silicone shell.
 It is the way the breast implants are inserted and filled that can be of concern.